simonjulianl/tp/docs/UserGuide.md

 ![tut-appt-2](images/activityug/tut_appt_2.png)

 &#8291;3.
-If there is any error, the command would turn ren as shown by **1**.
+If there is any error, the command would turn red as shown by **1**.
 Also, if the patient does not exist as shown by **2**, you need to create the patient using `add t/patient` command.
 Fix the issue and press `Enter` again, the command should work correctly now!

 ![tut-appt-error](images/activityug/tut_appt_error.png)